 Within the limitations above, both Alexa and Google Assistant make it fairly easy to control media with your voice.
 For example, if you’re listening to music on one speaker, you can ask to move it to a different room or group so long as you remember its name in the Alexa or Google Home apps.
-Moving Alexa audio may require saying “pause” in one room and then asking to “resume my music” in another.
+Amazon recently upgraded the Alexa app to provide Google-like speaker selection.

 So long as you and the recipient(s) are in the US, UK, Canada, or Mexico, you can use Alexa speakers or displays to call most non-emergency mobile or landline phones.
 On top of this, Echo Show displays support video calls through Skype, Zoom, or Amazon’s own backend.
 When taking (or making) a call through that third option, people can use the Alexa app if they don’t have a Show.